polifonia-project/stories/Carolina: Music Historian/readme.md

 # Persona description

-This is a description of the persona Persona#2.
+This is a description of the persona Carolina.

 ## Name
 Carolina